TimMolleman/FogDetection/README.md

 python3 main.py
 ```

 In the `main.py` file, argparser is used for passing arguments to functions.
 If you want to specify a different model for training or change other arguments (e.g. Use meteorological variables for training, run using CUDA, number of epochs to run training), this can be done in the main file.
 During training a checkpoint is saved to a '.pth.tar' file in the `experiments` folder at every epoch.
-After training is completed, the best model state is directly tested on the test dataset.
+After training has completed, the best model state is directly tested on the test dataset.

 ## Model testing
 To test a saved model again after training, specify the model path to the trained model that you want to test in the `test.py` arguments.